usaid-cs/yesterday-i-learned/random.md

 1. [RF chokes][google 2] are rings of (sometimes magnets, sometimes other metals) around a cable that dampens high frequency radiation, allowing the cable to carry actual signals with less noise.
 1. The original Jurassic park scene with the T-Rex occurred while raining because [it was much easier at the time to CG shiny objects than matte objects][reddit 19].
 1. Both God and Devil are each one letter away from their respective descriptor.
-1. [The 'speed of gravity' is the same as the speed of light.][reddit 20]
-If the sun goes away, we also have 8 minutes (ish) of time before we are affected gravitationally.
 1. The Latin *Kyrie*, KEAR-ee-ay, came from Greek Κύριε, or "Lord".
 1. 24 hours after recording the last episode of Father Ted, [Dermot Morgan][wikipedia 53] had a heart attack while hosting a dinner party at his home in south-west London.
 He was rushed to hospital but died soon afterwards.
 1. "[Dollar][wikipedia 54]" came from [Bohamian][wikipedia 55] Joachims[*thaler*][wikipedia 56], which translates to Joachim's Valleys.
 Therefore, you're earning valleys.